shadeorgin/shade-nextGen/README.md

 - Debug mode available in reports (controlled by DEBUG_MODE flag)
 - Support for PHP 5.x and newer versions
 - Environment-specific configurations with proper path handling
+- Year-based filtering in reports (2024 as default)
+- SQL file organization in reports/sql/
+- Improved database query handling with proper methods

 ## Development
 - Use PHP 7+ for development